-The most comprehensive measure of underwriting results is the overall operating ratio (OOR), which is calculated as: total insurance 70 company expenditures minus investment income divided by net premiums paid by employers in a given year.
+The most comprehensive measure of underwriting results is the overall operating ratio (OOR), which is calculated as: total insurance company expenditures minus investment income divided by net premiums paid by employers in a given year.
 As discussed in Brandenburg et al. (2017), the lower the OOR, the more profitable the workers' compensation insurance industry.
-In 2011, the last year in which the industry experienced net losses, the OOR was 1.004 (\$100.40 per \$100 of net premiums), while in 2021 it was 0.775, down slightly from 2020.
-The 2021 OOR represents a slight increase from its low point of 0.746 in 2018, and the first year-overyear decrease since 2018.
-The decade-long decline in the OOR from 1.004 in 2011 to 0.775 in 2021 represents a substantial improvement in underwriting results.
-Indeed, each of the last five years is one of the five best underwriting results for the workers' compensation insurance industry since the NAIC's data series began in 1976.
+In 2011, the last year in which the industry experienced net losses, the OOR was 1.004 (\$100.40 per \$100 of net premiums), while in 2022 it was 0.769, down slightly from 2020.
+The 2022 OOR represents a slight increase from its low point of 0.746 in 2018, and the second consecutive year-over-year.
+The decade-long decline in the OOR from 1.004 in 2011 to 0.769 in 2022 represents a substantial improvement in underwriting results.
+Indeed, each of the last five years has been one of the five best underwriting results for the workers' compensation insurance industry since the NAIC's data series began in 1976.

-Estimates of Employer Costs from Other Sources
+Estimates of Employer Costs from Other Sources72

-The Academy's estimates compared to Bureau of Labor Statistics (BLS) estimates.
+The Academy's Estimates Compared to Bureau of Labor Statistics (BLS) Estimates.

-The BLS publishes a quarterly report on Employer Costs for Employee Compensation (DOL, 2021).
-Estimates are derived from a representative sample of establishments in the private sector, state and local governments.
+The BLS publishes a quarterly report on Employer Costs for Employee Compensation (DOL, 2022).
+Estimates are derived from a representative sample of establishments in the private sector, and state and local governments.
 Costs are reported for five benefit categories (paid leave, supplemented pay, insurance, retirement and savings, and legally required benefits) per employee hour worked.
-Workers' compensation benefits are included within the legally required benefits category.
-The purpose of the BLS report is to provide average estimates of employer costs per hour worked, inclusive of wages, salaries, and employee benefits.
+Workers' compensation benefits are listed under the legally required benefits category.
+The purpose of the BLS report is to provide average estimates of employer costs per hour worked, inclusive of wages, salaries, and employee benefits.73

 The purpose of the Academy's report is quite different.
 The BLS collects data on a broad range of employee benefits, while this Academy report focuses on workers' compensation.
 The Academy seeks to provide summary data on workers' compensation benefits paid to workers and costs borne by employers at the state and national levels.
-Our estimates of \$60.0 billion in benefits paid and \$96.0 billion in costs borne by employers in 2021 are the only data that answer questions about aggregate benefits and costs of workers' compensation in the United States.
+Our estimates of \$61.7 billion in benefits paid and \$103 billion in costs borne by employers in 2022 are the only data that answer questions about aggregate benefits and costs of workers' compensation in the United States.

-The Academy's estimates compared to Oregon Rate Ranking estimates.
+The Academy's Estimates Compared to Oregon Rate Ranking Estimates.

-The Oregon Workers' Compensation Rate Ranking study (Oregon Department of Consumer and Business Services, 2021) also provides estimates of employer costs for workers' compensation.
+The Oregon Workers' Compensation Rate Ranking study (Oregon Department of Consumer and Business Services, 2022) also provides estimates of employer costs for workers' compensation.
 The study, conducted on a biennial basis by the state of Oregon, compares workers' compensation premium rates across states for a standardized set of occupational classifications.
 The standardization is designed to factor out differences in hazard mix (riskiness of industries) across states to provide a measure of interstate differences in costs for comparable risk distributions.
 The standardized rates are based on the Oregon mix of insurance classifications; hence the rankings might be somewhat different if they were standardized based on another state.
 (See the table in Appendix E.)

 When comparing results of the Oregon study with our results, readers should be aware of differences in methodology.
-Interstate differences in employer costs that appear in the Academy data are influenced in part by the different risk profiles presented by each state's economy, as well as by variations in selfinsurance across states.
-The Oregon study reports rates for the same set of risk classifications across states and does not include self-insured employers.
+Interstate differences in employer costs that appear in the Academy data are influenced in part by the different risk profiles presented by each state's economy, as well as by variations in self- insurance across states.
+The Oregon study reports rates for the same set of risk classifications across states and does not include self-insured employers.74